Marcano-Pannuto-ERSP/redboard_microphone/README.md

 is flashed, use the receive_data.py script to record the data from the redboard that is being sent over UART.

+## How to Run

+Connect the Redboard Artemis ATP to the server and flash `main.c` onto the board and then run `recieve_data.py`.
+This gives a `out.raw` file that can be imported into programs like Audacity to listen back to.

+### Audacity Configurations

+- Encoding: Signed 16-bit PCM
+- Byte order: Little-endian
+- Sample rate: 7813 Hz

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK
  - https://github.com/gemarcano/asimple